EXPLAINER: Beijing 2022 Winter Olympics and some options - WHIZ News

 “We felt like the IOC were having a meeting with us, more so that they could say they were having a meeting with us rather than because they actually wanted to listen and act on anything that we had to say,” Gloria Montgomery, campaigns coordinator at the International Tibet Network, said in a recent briefing with other activists.

-Frances Hui, director at We The Hongkongers, suggested a condescending tone from the IOC in the meeting.
+Frances Hui, director at We The Hongkongers, suggested there was a condescending tone from the IOC in the meeting.

 Activists are talking about softer forms of a boycott, but have not ruled out the kind of boycott led by the United States in the 1980 Moscow Olympics; 65 countries stayed away, including China, and 80 participated.